robamu/robamu.github.io/content/post/cross-compile-rust-rpi.md

 [Image Source](https://en.wikipedia.org/wiki/Raspberry_Pi#/media/File:Raspberry_Pi_4_Model_B_-_Side.jpg)

-I am especially interested in potential of Rust to develop more complex applications and allow remote development for Linux boards.
+I am especially interested in the potential of Rust to develop more complex applications and allow remote development on Linux boards.
 All of this generally requires cross-compiling.
 For most use-cases and simpler projects, compiling and running the applications on the Linux boards directly is a lot simpler then the effort of setting up a cross-compiling environment on a host machine.